Freddie Shaw *

 Freddie faithfully attended and served in many capacities at St. Ann’s Catholic Church.
 At eight years old, one of his duties was an altar boy where he held the priest’s Bible until he was 12.
 He was involved in Catholic Youth Organization (CYO), and they had events where he would tap dance.
 In 1963, Freddie graduated from Tomlinson High School.
 To further his education, Freddie moved in with his cousin, Roosevelt, in Philadelphia, PA, and was accepted to Penn State, but shortly after he was drafted as a PFC and his MOS was Food Service.

-At 32, Freddie was awarded Chief Warrant Officer rank at Fort , New York and became a Food Service Advisor.
-He organized a talent show and sang “When Sunny Gets ” by Johnny Mathis.
+At 32, Freddie was awarded Chief Warrant Officer rank at Fort , and became a Food Service Advisor.
+He organized a talent show and sang “When Sunny Gets Blue” by Johnny Mathis.
 Freddie was a supportive husband and supported his wife’s fashion shows, renovated her fashion boutique, and created and delivered wedding cakes for her bridal and floral shop.
 Freddie also enjoyed playing badminton, basketball, tennis, chess and scrabble with his family.
 He liked taking the family on road trips as well.
-Freddie was an excellent carpenter and loved building furniture, homes, cabinets and even bird houses.
+Freddie was an excellent carpenter and loved building furniture, homes, cabinets and even houses.

 While stationed in Taegu, Korea, Freddie dedicated his life to Jesus Christ as his Lord and Savior, sang songs with his autoharp and played the bass guitar and drums at churches.
-Freddie also initiated community mountain climbs up Mount Apsan, taught Bible Studies wherever he was stationed, was promoted as Presbyter of all New States of all branches of the U.S. military, co-founded Pulpit Open Book Seminary of True Hands of Hope International Ministry and became a chaplain for 26 years at Indian Oaks Nursing Home in Harker Heights.
+Freddie also initiated community mountain climbs up Mount Apsan, taught Bible Studies wherever he was stationed, was promoted as Presbyter of all England States of all branches of the U.S. military, co-founded Pulpit Open Book Seminary of True Hands of Hope International Ministry and became a chaplain for 26 years at Indian Oaks Nursing Home in Harker Heights.
 Freddie was a true spiritual leader.
 It was clear that he loved the Lord and loved people.
 He took the ministry so seriously that he earned his Theology Degree and continued to conduct weekly church services at nursing homes in Harker Heights.
 He would often help the homeless and the elderly.
 He had a true servant’s heart.
 His favorite thing to do was listen to gospel radio, talk radio, gospel quartet and talk about the Bible and politics.

 Freddie’s tours were as follows: